Amyyyyeah/Amyyyyeah.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+Hi, I’m a PhD candidate in Computer Science at The Ohio State University advised by Andrew Perrault.

 ## Research Interests